-The top five most expensive hotel suites in the UK have been revealed and they certainly don’t disappoint in the swankiness stakes.
-Only the finest features, most sumptuous fabrics and very best views are allowed to grace these exquisite hotel rooms; with anyone lucky enough to enjoy a stay set to wallow in unimaginable luxury.
+Some of the most expensive hotel suites in the UK certainly don’t disappoint in the swankiness stakes.
+Only the finest features, the most sumptuous fabrics and the very best views are allowed to grace these exquisite hotel rooms; with anyone lucky enough to enjoy a stay set to wallow in unimaginable luxury.

 The sad news for those of us who aren’t